How to Find the Best Irish Whiskey

-Whiskey is a liquor that is made from the fermentation of different varieties of grain mash such as barley, rye, corn, wheat, buckwheat, etc. The flavor, appearance, and price depend significantly on the particular type of grain that is used in the production of this delicious alcoholic beverage.
+Whiskey is a liquor that is made from the fermentation of different varieties of grain mash such as barley, rye, corn, wheat, buckwheat, etc. The flavour, appearance, and price depend significantly on the particular type of grain that is used in the production of this delicious alcoholic beverage.

-The fermentation process, post-production, the kind of container it is stored in, the location as well as the amount of time spent in the aging process also contribute substantially to the price.
+The fermentation process, post-production, the kind of bottle it is stored in, the location as well as the amount of time spent in the aging process also contribute substantially to the price.
 And that is why it shouldn’t surprise you that the best Irish whiskey out there cost good money.

 Irish whiskey has enjoyed double-digit – somewhat closer to triple-digit, in reality – growth over the last couple of years.
-In fact, the Irish whiskey industry sold more than 9.7 million cases throughout the world in 2017 alone, indicating that this category of whiskey is gathering a lot of momentum in sales with no signs of slowing down at all.
+In fact, the Irish whiskey industry sold more than 9.7 million cases throughout the world in 2017 alone, indicating that this category of whisky is gathering a lot of momentum in sales with no signs of slowing down at all.

 Since 1990, Irish whiskey has continued to receive the rating of being the fastest-growing alcoholic beverage in the world.

 Whiskey is alleged to be an invention from the Republic of Ireland and predates Scotch by more than seven hundred years.
 It is not possible to accurately pinpoint the exact date the first bottle of whiskey was made and released to the public, but many historians agree that Irish monks were responsible for the production of the spirit, as far back as 500 AD.